mongodb/docs/source/includes/snippets/global-roles.rst

    ~~~~~~~~~~~~~~~~~

    The **Global User Admin** role grants :ref:`user admin <user-admin-role>`
-   access to all groups.
+   access to all projects.
 The role additionally grants access to do the
    following:

-   - Add new groups.
+   - Add new projects.

    - Manage UI messages.